 During the 2001/02 season he made his debut as Basilio in Nureyev’s Don Quixote, and in the 2002/2003 season he made his debut as the title role in George Balanchine’s Apollo.
 He has created roles in Ashley Page’s Hidden Variables and William Tuckett’s 3:4.

-Carlos has performed as Guest Principal Artist with many leading ballet companies around the world.
+Acosta has performed as guest principal artist with many leading ballet companies around the world.
 In the 2002, he joined the American Ballet Theatre during the company’s Metropolitan Opera House summer season, when he performed Prince Désiré in Sleeping Beauty Act III, Oberon in The Dream, Colas in La Fille mal gardée, and Conrad in Le Corsaire.
 He rejoined ABT (under artistic director Kevin McKenzie) as a principal dancer for the company’s 2003 autumn season at New York City Centre, to perform in the Tchaikovsky Pas de Deux and a new staging of Raymonda (Grand Pas Classique).

 He has written and choreographed his own semi-autobiographical show, Tocororo.
 The show was created in Havana in 2002/3 and premiered in Cuba at the Sala Garcia Lorca in 2003.
 Tocororo subsequently broke all box office records at Sadler’s Wells Theatre in London and was nominated for an Olivier award in 2004.

 In 2006, Acosta received the Doctor of Letters Honoris Causa by the London Metropolitan University.
 In 2007, he won a coveted Outstanding Achievement in Dance award at the Laurence Olivier Awards for his 2006 program entitled Carlos Acosta and friends of The Royal Ballet, first staged at Sadler’s Wells.